2001 Vanderbilt Commodores football team: Alabama

-Richmond 22 – Vanderbilt 28
+Richmond

 Vanderbilt rallied back in the third quarter with two Lew Thomas 1-yard rushing touchdowns.
 This was Vandy's first victory of the year; it was over a D I-AA Richmond Spiders, who were (0 2) Richmond made it a close game on a Scott Fulton three yard run with 4:14 remaining in the fourth quarter.
 Richmond had lost to Virginia on September 1, 2001 17 16 both losses were to a Division I-A school.